Audi Q5 SUV

 Reliability of a Audi Q5

-Audis certainly have the potential to be very reliable indeed, and there’s nothing in the Q5 — the new mild-hybrid system apart — that hasn’t been long-since well proven in other Volkswagen Group cars.
-However, Audi hasn’t done so well of late in customer satisfaction and reliability surveys, and it seems to most often be the infotainment systems that are at the heart of complaints.
-The Q5 gets the same infotainment set up as in the Q6 e-tron and the new A5, so it remains to be seen how dependable and user-friendly that turns out to be in the long run.
+Audis certainly have the potential to be very reliable indeed, and there’s nothing in the Q5 — the new mild-hybrid system apart — that hasn’t been well proven in other Volkswagen Group cars.
+However, Audi hasn’t done so well of late in customer satisfaction and reliability surveys, and it seems to most often be the infotainment systems at the heart of complaints.
+The Q5 gets the same infotainment setup as in the Q6 e-tron and the new A5, so it remains to be seen how dependable and user-friendly it turns out to be in the long run.

 Safety for a Audi Q5